A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Method

 \subsubsection{Lagrangian Explicit advection}

-The Lagrangian Explicit / Calcul d'Interface Affine par Morceaux CIAM advection method is described in what follows. ``Calcul d'Interface Affine par Morceaux'' is French for ``Piecewise Linear Interface Calculation'' (PLIC) but while PLIC refers to a generic VOF method with a piecewise linear reconstruction step, CIAM refers to a specific type of advection method first described in the archival literature in \cite{li95} and classified as the ``LE'' method in \cite{Scardovelli02}.
-CIAM advection is most naturally explained as a Lagrangian transport of the Heaviside function.
-In each cell, the reconstruction step has defined a planar interface.
-Lagrangian transport consists in moving each point of this interface by a velocity field $\U'$ defined as follows: 1) in each sub time step $m$ of split advection the velocity field is in direction $m$, and depends only on the component $x_m$ of the space variable; 2) the velocity field is interpolated between the face velocities $u_{m-}$ on the left face and $u_{m+}$ on the right face so that $u_m' ( x_m) = - u_{m-}( 1 - x_m) + u_{m+} x_m$ where the origin of the coordinate $x_m$ was chosen on the left face.
-(As said before, space has been rescaled so the cell size is unity and recall $u_f = \U\cdot \N_f$.)
-The exact transport by this velocity field is $d x_m / dt = u_m'(x_m)$ but we use a first-order, explicit approximation as $x_m^{n+1} - x_m^n = u_m'(x_m^n)$.
-(Time was rescaled so the time step is unity and disappears from the equations.)
-Using the approximation for the interpolated velocity we get \be x_m^{n+1} = - u_{m-} + (1 + u_{m+} + u_{m-}) \,x^n_m \,. \nd This relation gives the advected points of the interface as a function of the original points.
-It is used to advect the faces and the planar interfaces as shown on Figure \ref{macfig}, for a two-dimensional case.
-After advection, at most three interface fragments are found in each cell.
-The resulting volumes (areas in 2D) are shown in Figure \ref{lagfig} and are labelled $V_1$, $V_2$ and $V_3$.
-Eventually
+The Lagrangian Explicit / CIAM method refers to a specific type of split advection and it is most naturally explained as a Lagrangian transport of the Heaviside function \cite{li95,Scardovelli02} .
+The velocity field is linearly interpolated between the face velocities $u_{m-}$ on the left and $u_{m+}$ on the right, so that $u_m (x_m) = - u_{m-}( 1 - x_m) + u_{m+} x_m$, with the origin of $x_m$ on the left face.
+The equation of motion $d x_m / dt = u_m (x_m)$ is integrated with a first-order in time, explicit $u_m (x^n_m)$ approximation, to get in rescaled variables \be x_m^{n+1} = - u_{m-} + (1 + u_{m+} + u_{m-}) \,x^n_m \,. \nd This transformation gives the position of advected points as a function of the original position and compresses distances along direction $m$ by a factor $(1 + u_{m+} + u_{m-})$.
+Points over faces and linear interface are advected in the same way, and in the two-dimensional case of Fig. \ref{lagfig} the advection substep results in the three contributions $V_1$, $V_2$ and $V_3$ to the central cell.
+The intermediate value of the color function in the central cell will be given by the sum of these three contributions.